chouchouiio/CHOUCHOU.github.io/_pages/about.md

   - /about.html
 ---

-Hola, Olá pessoal!
+Olá pessoal!
 I am **Dejing Zhou (周德靖)**, an M.Sc. student in Artificial Intelligence at the **University of Macau**, where I also serve as a student research assistant with full scholarship funding.
 My research is supervised by Prof. Chi-Man Vong.
 I received my B.Eng. in Artificial Intelligence from **South China Agricultural University** in 2025.
 My research was supervised by Prof. Jianqiang Lu.

 My research focuses on **computer vision, multimodal perception, robotic scene understanding, semantic segmentation, visual/LiDAR place recognition, topology-aware deep learning, large language models, and AI agents**.